 Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-Attendance 'nudge cards' to be sent home when Pupil Premium students fall below national average (95%) The NfER briefing for school leaders, 2015, identified attendance as the key to closing gaps between Pupil Premium and non- Pupil Premium students.
+Attendance 'nudge cards' to be sent home when Pupil Premium students fall below national average (95%).
+The NfER briefing for school leaders, 2015, identified attendance as the key to closing gaps between Pupil Premium and non-Pupil Premium students.
 Attendance tracking, review of attendance after nudge cards sent.
-GFS, ABY, Heads of Year, SHN Fortnightly One-to-one meetings with disadvantaged students who are persistent non-attenders (90%).
+GFS, ABY, pastoral leaders, UQM Fortnightly One-to-one meetings with disadvantaged students who are persistent non- attenders (90%).
 The EEF 'Guide to Pupil Premium'.
 2019 and Ofsted's 'Report on Pupil Premium Funding', 2018) recognise Pupil Premium students are more likely to be persistent non-attenders due to SEMW issues.
 Attendance tracking, review of attendance after meetings and follow up.
-SHN, GFS, ABY, Heads of Year Fortnightly Parent text messages to be sent before parents' evenings/events.
-See above Attendance tracking, review of attendance at Parents' Evenings, parent questionnaires.
-SHN, Heads of Year Prior to each parent evening.
-LAC officer to monitor attendance for LAC students and meet carers/guardians on a half- termly basis.
-See above Attendance tracking, review of attendance, meetings with carers.
-JK, SISPO team, SHN, ABY, Heads of Year Half-termly
+GFS, ABY, pastoral leaders Fortnightly Parent text messages to be sent before parents' evenings/events.
+See above.
+Attendance tracking, review of attendance at Parents' Evenings, parent questionnaires.
+UQM, pastoral leaders Prior to each parent evening.

-SENDCo to support monitoring of attendance for SEND students, and report concerns to the attendance officer and pastoral leaders.
-See above Attendance tracking, review of attendance, meetings with parents.
-JK, BJS, ABY, Heads of Year Half-termly Monitoring of statistics for Pupil Premium students who are repeat behavioural offenders (1s and isolation), and consideration of different inclusion strategies.
+LAC officer to monitor attendance for LAC students and meet carers/guardians on a half-termly basis.
+See above.
+Attendance tracking, review of attendance, meetings with carers.
+GFS, SISPO team, UQM, ABY Half-termly SENDCo to support monitoring of attendance for SEND students, and report concerns to the attendance officer and pastoral leaders.
+See above.
+Attendance tracking, review of attendance, meetings with parents.
+Pastoral leaders, BJS, ABY Half-termly Monitoring of statistics for Pupil Premium students who are repeat behavioural offenders (1s and isolation), and consideration of different inclusion strategies.
 As well as being likely to have poorer attendance, the EEF 'Guide to Pupil Premium'.
 2019 and Ofsted's 'Report on Pupil Premium Funding', 2011) recognises Pupil Premium students are more likely to present with behavioral issues.
-Behaviour tracking, review of data and trends, consideration of alternative strategies for repeat offenders to keep them in school and learning (e.g. My Tutor) GFS, AHE, SHN, Heads of Year Half-termly Luton Borough Council to run adult education stalls advertising various course at tutor evenings.
-Numerous studies (EEF's 'Parent Engagement', 2018; DfE 'Parent Engagement, 2011) show that parental engagement with their children's education is key to successful outcomes.
-Parents of Pupil Premium students are more likely to have cultural capital gaps.
-Parent questionnaires, uptake of LBC sessions by parents.
-SHN, middle leaders January 2022
+Behaviour tracking, review of data and trends, consideration of alternative strategies for repeat offenders to keep them in school and learning (e.g. My Tutor).
+GFS, AHE, pastoral leaders Half-termly

-Arrangements in place with Luton Food Bank, Luton Youthscape and The Shared Learning Trust so out of school support and resources are available to the most disadvantaged.
-Letters sent home so all parents are aware of The Trussell Trust's 2020 report reports a 61% increase in reliance on food banks during the pandemic, with families being hit the hardest.
-This is compounded by the loss of income and jobs for Luton Airport.
-Parental awareness of local support networks available to them.
-SHN Termly parents are aware of community support links.
+Arrangements in place The Trussell Trust's 2020 report Parental awareness of local support UQM Termly with Luton Food Bank, reports a 61% increase in reliance networks available to them.
+Luton Youthscape and on food banks during the The Shared Learning pandemic, with families being hit Trust so out of school the hardest.
+This is compounded support and resources by the loss of income and jobs for are available to the Luton Airport. most disadvantaged.
+Letters sent home so all parents are aware of community support links.